MarsBased/handbook/sections/projects.md

 ## Before the project: sales

 We don’t take every project.
-Bad matches include: People with no money, people unlikely to understand our working methods, PHP PROJECTS, deadlines too tight, projects potentially riskful.
+Bad matches include: People with no money, people unlikely to understand our working methods, PHP PROJECTS, deadlines too tight, potentially riskful projects and so on.

 Our sales workflow is mostly executed by Àlex and complemented by someone from the tech team doing the estimates for the quote (usually Xavi and/or Jordi).